 Australian garlic does cost more.
 But it provides much more in quality, flavour and nutrition.

-Here’s the advice of the Australian Garlic Association:-
+Here’s the advice of the Australian Garlic Industry Association:-

 - Chinese garlic food growing standards and regulations are inferior to Australia’s